JENNIE GLASS

 • 60% of users click the menu links to navigate the site.

-Key Data Takeaways
+Key Quantitative Takeaways

 • The huge drop in online bike sales last year (80%) means users really don't like their online reservation system.